diegopacheco/java-pocs/pocs/java-25-slack-clone/design-doc.md

   URL and stores an `ATTACHMENT(kind=YOUTUBE, url=videoId)`; the frontend renders a privacy-friendly `youtube-nocookie.com` iframe.

-### Auth (lightweight, explicitly not production)
+### Auth (username + password, intentionally minimal)

-`POST /api/auth/login {username}` upserts a user and returns an opaque bearer token (random, stored in a `sessions` table or signed).
-An `AuthFilter` resolves the token to the current user for REST and for the STOMP `CONNECT` frame.
-No passwords, no refresh, no roles beyond channel ownership.
-This is a known simplification, called out so it is not mistaken for real security.
+- `POST /api/auth/register {username, password, displayName}` creates a user.
+The password is hashed with JDK `PBKDF2WithHmacSHA256` (random per-user salt, fixed iteration count); the stored `password_hash` encodes `iterations:salt:hash`.
+No external hashing library.
+- `POST /api/auth/login {username, password}` recomputes the hash with the stored salt, compares in constant time, and on success returns an opaque random bearer token stored in a `sessions` table (`token`, `user_id`, `created_at`).
+- An `AuthFilter` resolves the `Authorization: Bearer <token>` header to the current user for REST; the WebSocket handshake resolves the same token from the `?token=` query parameter.
+- Scope limits, called out so they are not mistaken for production security: no refresh tokens, no token expiry/rotation, no rate limiting, no email verification, no roles beyond per-channel `OWNER`/`MEMBER`.
+Hashing and constant-time comparison are real;
+  the surrounding session lifecycle is minimal by design.

 ### Database lifecycle